sysPass/sysPass-doc/docs/source/application/plugins.rst

 getEvents
 :::::::::

-Método que devuelve un array de strings con los eventos a los que se suscribe el plugin
+Method that returns an array of strings with the events that the plugin will be subscribed to

 .. code-block:: php

   /**
-   * Devuelve los eventos que implementa el observador *
+   * Returns the events implemented by the observer
+   *
    * @return array
    */